kyclark/gitbook-metagenomics/solving_gc_contents.md

     14 	}
 ```

 At line 4, I declare the hash ```%count``` that will hold key-value pairs where the keys will be the nucleotides and the values will be the number of times we saw them.
-It's important (for this version) to initialize the counts or line 13 will complain if a given string does not have any of the named bases.
+It's important (for this version) to initialize the counts or line 13 will complain if a given base does not have a value.
 To get around that, we can use a ```map``` statement:

 ```
 $ cat -n dna6.pl6